 - Bionic Commando - the arcade, NES and Game Boy versions were released in Japan under the titles of Top Secret, Hitler no Fukkatsu: Top Secret (The Resurrection of Hitler) and Bionic Commando, in that order.
 Only the third one could be considered a port, since it's based on the NES version, which was more of a sequel/spinoff of the original arcade version than a port.
 Later, Capcom commissioned the development of another sequel in 2009 for the PS3 and Xbox 360 simply titled Bionic Commando as well.

-- Castlevania - first on NES in 1987, then on N64 [[Castlevania 64 in 1999.
-The latter tends to be called "Castlevania 64", to the extent that many people assume that's the actual title.
+- Castlevania - The original on the NES in 1987, then on the N64 in 1999.
+The latter tends to be called "Castlevania 64" to the extent that many people assume that's the actual title.
 Also, the Japanese and European releases of Castlevania: Lament of Innocence from 2003 had the subtitle dropped, leaving it as a third game just called Castlevania.
 Moreover, Castlevania: Circle of the Moon is also just Castlevania in Europe.

 - In addition to the MSX2 game, Vampire Killer was also the title of the Japanese version of Castlevania: Bloodlines.